Ethel Barrett

 Ethel Barrett (December 28, 1913 – May 10, 1998) was a Christian writer, speaker and storyteller, whose popularity peaked between the early 1950s and the mid-1980s.
-She sold millions of copies of over 40 different books for publishers like Zondervan, Gospel Light and Regal Books.
-The latter printed and sold more than four million copies of her work.
+She sold millions of copies of over 40 different books for publishers like Gospel Light, Regal Books, and Zondervan.
 She also performed on 30 audio records and tapes.
+Currently, Barrett Enterprises LLC is the owner and caretaker of her intellectual property and is currently digitizing her writings and productions to preserve the archive and availability.

 Biography

 Barrett started her storytelling career as a Sunday School teacher in Schenectady, New York in the early 1940s.
 She was asked to teach the Boys Brigade class, made up of the most unruly boys in the area.
 She had so much trouble keeping their attention that she began telling Bible stories using character voices and full dialog to capture their attention.
 That Sunday School class became a great success and her local fame and storytelling talent landed her some weekend radio jobs where she would tell Bible stories on local Christian radio stations.